 You can alter the pH level of your soil to better suit clematis flowers.
 Work in some lime if you need to make your soil more alkaline.
 If you need to increase acidity, add some sulfur

 The Best Soil for Clematis Flowers in Containers

-Some clematis varieties can be grown in pots or containers as long as they have a climbing support.
+Some clematis varieties can be grown in pots or containers if they have a climbing support.
 Growing clematis in containers slightly alters their soil requirements.
 Clematis growing in pots will require well-draining soil to prevent the roots from becoming waterlogged.

 You can still use loam or silt soils for containers, but chalky, sandy, and clay soils also work well.
 Chalk and sand will provide adequate drainage but must be supplemented with compost or organic matter to improve nutrition.

 Clematis require fairly deep containers because they are greedy plants.
 Choose pots that are at least 18 to 24 inches deep.
-Always ensure that the soil stays loose to provide good drainage and airflow around the roots.
+Ensure the soil stays loose to provide good drainage and airflow around the roots.

-It’s also worth noting that all parts of the clematis plant are considered poisonous, so it’s prudent to wear protective gloves when overseeing any form of care with these plants.
+It’s also worth noting that all parts of the clematis plant are considered poisonous, so it’s prudent to wear protective gloves when overseeing any care with these plants.

 Signs That Your Clematis is in the Wrong Soil

 Clematis plants may develop root rot if left in waterlogged soil.
 This issue is caused by overwatering and causes the foliage and shoots to droop or turn yellow.
 Check for brown, mushy, or smelly roots if the soil around your clematis feels soaking wet.